exercism/DEPRECATED.rikki/README.md

 # Rikki

-Rikki is the friendly neighborhood robot nitpicker.
+Rikki is the friendly neighborhood robot code reviewer.

 Rikki's comments are open source, and we welcome improvements of all kinds.